 How do you choose the best full frame mirrorless camera today?
-These cameras have stormed the market and dominated the headlines for the past couple of years in a constant battle of specifications and one-upmanship.
-It can all get quite confusing.
+These cameras have stormed the market and dominated the headlines for the past couple of years in a constant battle of specifications and one-upmanship and it isn't slowing down yet!

 Sony started it all with the Sony A7 back in 2013, and for a while this company had the full frame mirrorless camera market all to itself.
 But then came Nikon, and Canon, and Panasonic, each with its own twist on the mirrorless format and its own plans for dominance.

 2020 has seen some of the biggest upheavals yet.
 The Canon EOS R5 has redefined our expectations about what mirrorless cameras can do, and Panasonic has launched the Lumix S5 to rival the performance of its S1H cinema camera but at a fraction of the price.
 Nikon has launched its entry level Nikon Z5 full frame mirrorless camera, and Sony has come out with a downsized rangefinder style Sony A7C.